Brass Faculty: David Jolley, Judith Saxton, John Ilika, Matt Ransom

 Intensive personalized instruction - Preparation for career success

 Offering the highest level of instruction by an internationally acclaimed faculty, the brass program at the University of North Carolina School of the Arts is tailored to the individual student's needs and professional goals.
 The program of study enables students to develop and refine their technical skills and interpretive abilities through the study and performance of significant works from the brass literature while under the close guidance of their faculty mentor.
 Studio size is maintained between nine to 12 students, which encourages extensive personalized attention and faculty/student interaction.

 Each student is given a significant number of performance opportunities in large ensembles and a variety of chamber music groups - coached by the brass faculty.
 Ensemble participation is determined by juried auditions.
-Students may be chosen to perform with the Symphony Orchestra, Opera Orchestra, Wind Ensemble, Jazz Ensemble, Contemporary Music Ensemble and/or chamber groups.
+Students may be chosen to perform with the Symphony Orchestra, Opera Orchestra, Wind Ensemble, Jazz Ensemble, nu Ensemble and/or chamber groups.

 All of the faculty are active performers on their instruments and bring the practical application of how to succeed as a musician today to their studios.
 Furthermore, a combination of community and regional professional opportunities outside UNCSA in the Piedmont Triad area widen the scope of the students' career perspectives and supports a contemporary, market-sensitive approach to educating musicians.

 Brass students are under the direct supervision of artist faculty members Judith Saxton, trumpet; David Jolley, horn; John Ilika, trombone; and Matt Ransom, tuba/euphonium.

 All students in the Brass Program work toward developing excellence in performance through the study of embouchure development, warm up and practice routines; scales; legato tone studies; flexibility studies; transposition; tonguing and articulation studies; orchestral passages; and recital and concerto material.